FEBRUARY & MARCH

 Fall brilliance

-In the mild days of October there are still a profusion of flowers, especially dahlias, asters, sedum, Japanese anemone and goldenrods.
-Hydrangeas often get better with age, transforming into pinks and reds with the antiquing of their petals.
-Also at this time we get treated to some colorful berries and hollies, and the leaves begin to turn, often with pastel colors.
+In the mild days of October there are still a profusion of flowers, especially spectacular dahlias, asters, sedum, Japanese anemone and goldenrods.
+The Franklinia in the Hydrangea display garden is in bloom early in the month.
+Towards the end of the month, we get treated to some colorful berries and the leaves begin to turn, often with pastel colors.

 NOVEMBER